Jarin160/Malaria-Diagnosis/README.md

 # Malaria Cell Classification Using Deep Learning
 ---
-This project implements a convolutional neural network (CNN) using transfer learning with VGG19 and EfficientNetB3 architectures to classify cell images as either 'Parasitized' or 'Uninfected' with malaria.
+This project implements a convolutional neural network (CNN) using transfer learning with VGG19 architectures to classify cell images as either 'Parasitized' or 'Uninfected' with malaria.

 ## Objectives

 - Develop an accurate and efficient deep learning model for malaria cell classification.
-- Utilize transfer learning from pre-trained CNN architectures (**VGG19**, **EfficientNetB3**).
+- Utilize transfer learning from pre-trained CNN architectures **VGG19**.
 - Evaluate model performance using accuracy and loss metrics.

 ---